shockazul/battleship---SOMLpj/README.txt

 PLEASE NOTE: EVERYTHING (JAVA CODE, BASH SCRIPTS, ETC.) IS A WORK IN PROGRESS.
 I AM CONSTANTLY UPDATING THIS REPO TO FIX MISTAKES, AND IMPROVE EFFICIENCY/ CLARITY.

 This Battleship game, developed by Rakan Kandah, was written in Java as a solo project.
 The AI's algorithm is original, along with everything else in the code.
+In more recent updates, I've added a Dockerfile & bash scripts to make running the game on another machine easier.
+It's not perfect yet (I'm still learning how to use these technologies), but progress is being made!

 How the AI works:
 Getting a computer to think like a human is hard (and that's an understatement!).